 PIMLICO RACE COURSE STUDY

-- In May 2016, the Maryland Stadium Authority (MSA) approved a request from the Maryland Racing Commission (MRC) to manage a study, in up to two phases, to evaluate Pimlico’s ability to serve as the long-term home for the Preakness Stakes.
+- In May 2016, MSA approved a request from the Maryland Racing Commission (MRC) to manage a study, in up to two phases, to evaluate Pimlico’s ability to serve as the long-term home for the Preakness Stakes.

 - In February 2017, Phase 1 of the study concluded that while the physical condition of the facilities at Pimlico presents significant challenges, there does not appear to be situational factors such as location, accessibility, the surrounding neighborhood, etc. that would negatively affect Pimlico Race Course’s ability to remain the long-term home of the Preakness Stakes.
 Pimlico Race Course Study, Phase 1

 - In February 2018, MSA received and approved a request from the Department of Labor, License and Regulation (DLLR) to manage Phase 2 of the Pimlico Race Course Study.

 - Given the findings of Phase 1 study, Phase 2 will identify potential development options that would create an optimal venue for the Preakness Stakes with year-round, non-racing options at Pimlico.